Freshm4at/Twitter-Media-Downloder/README.md

 ```

 ## Where media are stored?
-TDM will create a folder named after the target user and store videos and images, respectively in a folder
+TDM will create a folder named after the target user in TDM project folder.
+Videos and images are respectively store in a subfolder.

+ex : "./Asmongold/images" and "./Asmongold/videos"

 ## Usage
 ```